FERGI: Automatic Scoring of User Preferences for Text-to-Image Generation from Spontaneous Facial Expression Reaction: Facial Feature Extraction

 \section{Facial Feature Extraction}

 In this section, we elaborate the procedure of extracting facial features from the video clips associated with each generated image based on the trained AU recognition model.
 Similar procedures were used to extract features from baseline clips and reaction clips.
+Further details are in the supplemental material.